 Federal Perkins Loan (Perkins Loan) is funded by the federal government.
 TU adds a matching share plus repayments from alumni.
 Aggregate loan limits are established at $60,000 for graduate students (including undergraduate Perkins loan amounts) $11,000 for freshmen/sophomore undergraduates and $27,500 for junior/senior undergraduates.
-The maximum annual Perkins Loan limit is up to $8,000 for a graduate student or up to $5,500 for an undergraduate student.
+The maximum annual loan limit amount is up to $8,000 for a graduate student or up to $5,500 for an undergraduate student.
 The amount of the loan awarded to you depends on your financial need and the availability of funds at TU.
 Since Perkins loan funds are limited, it is important you accept or decline your Perkins loan in a timely fashion.
 You can do so by electronically accepting your award.
 This loan is not available to incoming freshmen.

 NOTE: TU reserves the right to rescind Perkins Loan eligibility.

 TU’s Perkins loan e-signature process is administered through University Accounting Services (UAS is TU’s billing processor) for borrowers to e-sign their Perkins Master Promissory Note (MPN) and complete loan counseling.
 A new borrower will be required to e-sign a MPN and complete loan counseling.
 NOTE: You will complete the MPN only once, but you will be required to complete loan counseling each academic year.